|

 and reef, they were inland as well.

-undetected mines only a few yards apart and in a matter of seconds.
-The blast was
+only a few yards apart and in a matter of seconds.
+The

-terrific and even the 8 to 10 ton vehicles were completely demolished."
+blast was terrific and even the 8 to 10 ton vehicles were completely

-on 22 NOV 1943, and it mentions that he was awarded the World War II Victory Medal.
+was awarded the World War II Victory Medal.
+The handwriting appears

-The handwriting appears to have been the work of one person, at one sitting, with
+to have been the work of one person, at one sitting, with one writing

-one writing instrument - a fountain pen.
-The handwriting is not recognized by anyone
+instrument - a fountain pen.
+The handwriting is not recognized by

 |